hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

 Clear Parents
    Bake animation onto the object then clear parents (objects only).
 Overwrite Current Action
-   Bake animation into current action, instead of creating a new one (useful for baking only part of bones in an armature).
+   Bake animation into the current action instead of creating a new one (useful for baking only part of bones in an armature).
 Clean Curves
-   After baking curves, remove redundant keys.
+   After baking curves, :ref:`remove redundant keys <bpy.ops.graph.clean>`.
 Bake Data
-   Which data's transformations to bake
+   Which data's transformations to bake.

-   :Pose: Bake bones transformations.
+   :Pose: Bake bone transformations.
    :Object: Bake object transformations.
 Channels
    Which channels to bake.